Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 • He receives $1,000 as an overriding bonus.

-16) Pacesetter Bonus
+16) Differential Bonus

 This is a type of MLM bonus where a distributor earns the difference between their own commission rate and that of their downline.
 As distributors climb up in ranks, they receive greater percentages of commissions, unlocking higher differential bonuses.